 Selection cropping in the Blazor Image Editor Component

-To perform a selection, you can use the SelectAsync method, which allows you to define the desired selection area within the image.
-Once the selection is made, you can then use the CropAsync method to crop the image based on the selected region.
-This enables you to extract and focus on specific parts of the image while discarding the rest.
+To perform a selection, use the SelectAsync method to define the selection area within the image.
+After the selection is made, call the CropAsync method to crop the image based on the selected region.
+This workflow extracts and focuses on the selected area while discarding the remainder.

 Insert custom / square / circle region

-The SelectAsync method allows to perform selection based on the type of selection.
-Here, the SelectAsync method is used to perform the selection as custom, circle, or square.
-The selection region can also be customized using the select method based on the parameters below.
+The SelectAsync method performs selection based on the specified selection type.
+In this context, SelectAsync is used to select custom, circle, or square regions.
+The selection region can be customized using the following parameters:

-startX - Specify the x-coordinate of the selection region’s starting point
+• startX - Specifies the x-coordinate of the selection region’s starting point.

-startY - Specify the y-coordinate of the selection region’s starting point
+• startY - Specifies the y-coordinate of the selection region’s starting point.

-width - Specify the width of the selection region
+• width - Specifies the width of the selection region.

-height - Specify the height of the selection region
+• height - Specifies the height of the selection region.

 Here is an example of square selection using the SelectAsync method.